‘Project Runway’ 2017 Season 16 Winner Kentaro On His Win, The Dead Cat And The Reunion Show With The Twins

 The 38-year-old winner of Project Runway Season 16 told TV Line that “I really did it.”
 He did indeed bury a dead cat that he found on the road.
 As fans saw in the first part of the Project Runway Season 16 finale, Kentaro wrote a song as a tribute to this cat and performed a bit for Tim Gunn.

 Unfortunately, the show did not go further into why Kentaro felt it was important to bury the deceased animal: respect.
-Thanks to his interview response, Project Runway fans are now privy into an important part of Kentaro’s childhood and learned how his mother rescued stray animals.
+Thanks to his interview response, Project Runway fans are now privy to an important part of Kentaro’s childhood and learned how his mother rescued stray animals.

 “I treat animals the way I want to be treated.
 Animals have character and personality.
 I don’t look down on them.
 Sometimes human beings think dogs and cats are below us, but I treat animals with respect.
 It know it sounds weird.
 I don’t want to die on the side of the street, but if I did, I’d want someone to take my body [and bury it].
 I wanted the cat have a proper funeral-ish, so I did it.
 Some people think I’m creepy or scary, but my mom was an animal lover.
 She rescued a lot of animals from shelters, so I’ve had a lot of animals in my house.
 I know what to do with dead animals.
 I feel sad and I treat them the way they should be.
 It’s a normal process for me.”